-6 WAFA FOR CHILDREN AND YOUNG PEOPLE
+6 WAFV FOR CHILDREN AND YOUNG PEOPLE

 The WAF test battery can be used with children from the age of 7, provided that the norms for children and young people are used.
-However, in order to make administration of the test as stress-free and reasonable as possible, some of the WAFA test forms are not used and should not be presented.
+To ensure that test presentation is as stress-free and reasonable as possible, two special test forms for children and young people have been devised.

-Table 15: Recommended WAFA subtests for children and young people.
+Table 15.
+Recommended WAFV test forms for children and young people.